MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr-getting-started.md

 If you want to build the loader yourself, for example to avoid the extra loader .DLL, you can pull in the official Khronos OpenXR loader sources to build the loader yourself.
 This will give you access to OpenXR 1.0 core features, plus published `KHR`, `EXT` and `MSFT` extensions.

-To get started here, follow the instructions in the [Khronos *OpenXR-SDK* repo](https://github.com/KhronosGroup/OpenXR-SDK).
+To get started here, follow the instructions in the <a href="https://github.com/KhronosGroup/OpenXR-SDK" target="_blank">Khronos OpenXR-SDK repo on GitHub</a>.

-### Include preview OpenXR loader source
+## Using preview extensions

+The `MSFT_preview` extensions listed in the [extension roadmap](openxr.md#roadmap) are experimental vendor extensions being previewed to gather feedback.
+These extensions are for developer devices only and will be removed when the real extension ships.

-If you're interested to try out some of the available `MSFT_preview` extensions listed in the [Roadmap](openxr.md#roadmap), you can pull in the preview Mixed Reality OpenXR loader sources to build the preview loader yourself.
+If you're interested to try out the available `MSFT_preview` extensions, go through the following steps to update your project:

-Follow the instructions above for [including the official OpenXR loader source](#include-official-openxr-loader-source) and then replace the OpenXR headers in your project with the [preview headers from the Mixed Reality OpenXR repo](https://github.com/microsoft/OpenXR-MixedReality/tree/master/openxr_preview/include/openxr).
+1. Follow either of the approaches above to integrate an OpenXR loader into your project.
+1. Replace the standard OpenXR headers in your project with the <a href="https://github.com/microsoft/OpenXR-MixedReality/tree/master/openxr_preview/include/openxr" target="_blank">preview headers from the Mixed Reality OpenXR repo on GitHub</a>.

+To then activate preview extensions on your target HoloLens 2 or desktop PC:
+  1. Enable Windows Device Portal on the target device:
+     * If your target device is a HoloLens 2 device, [follow these instructions](using-the-windows-device-portal.md) on the target device.
+Note that this requires a physical headset, as a known issue in the HoloLens 2 emulator will prevent the UI in the next step from appearing in the emulator.
+     * If your target device is a desktop PC with an immersive headset peripheral attached, <a href="https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-desktop#set-up-device-portal-on-windows-desktop" target="_blank">follow these instructions</a> on the target desktop PC.
+  1. Navigate to the **OpenXR** tab in the left pane and enable **Use latest preview OpenXR runtime**.
+This enables the preview runtime on your device, which has preview extensions activated.

-You can find [documentation for these preview extensions and samples of how to use them](https://github.com/Microsoft/OpenXR-MixedReality#openxr-preview-extensions) in that repo as well.
+See the <a href="https://github.com/Microsoft/OpenXR-MixedReality#openxr-preview-extensions" target="_blank">Mixed Reality OpenXR repo</a> for documentation of these preview extensions and samples of how to use them.

-Note that `MSFT_preview` extensions are for developers only and will be removed when the real extension ships.
-To preview them as a developer, you can enable "Use latest preview OpenXR runtime" on the OpenXR page of [Device Portal](using-the-windows-device-portal.md) on the target device.

 ## Troubleshooting